BlinkOnceTwice/Market-Basket-Analysis/README.md

 4. XGBoost

 * Hosted the MLXIntend model using Docker.
+* This model uses the in-built apriori and association rules library.
 * The model and the README file is included in the folder named LocalHost Application.